 4. Kdenlive

 You can arrange multiple video tracks, lock them in place, or arrange them as you’d like.
-Also, there are noteworthy keyframeable effects that shine in the spotlight for Kdenlive.
-Additionally, you’re overwhelmed with several transitions and effects that are sure to get your videos on a very appreciable level.
-To install, you have to type in the following command on the Linux Terminal, so the installation begins shortly.
+Also, special keyframeable effects shine in the spotlight for Kdenlive.
+Additionally, you’re overwhelmed with several transitions and effects that will surely get your videos on a palpable level.
+To install, you must type in the following command on the Linux Terminal so the installation begins shortly.

 sudo apt-get install kdenlive

-Kdenlive is reasonably big in size and might take a while before Linux fully installs it on your Chromebook.
-However, when it’s done, you should see the following app icon in the Linux apps folder.
+Kdenlive is reasonably big and might take a while before Linux fully installs it on your Chromebook.
+However, you should see the following app icon in the Linux apps folder when it’s done.

 5. Mozilla Firefox

-Mozilla Firefox is another spectacular application on the list that you’re going to like comprehensively.
-It’s an internet browser that’s just as fast as Chrome, but also has its own set of functions and features that guarantee exceptional performance and an unrivaled experience.
-Firefox has a very professional design followed by a friendly user-interface.
-The tab switching system is also held in great regard, as you always know which tab goes where no matter how many of them you open up.
+Mozilla Firefox is another spectacular application on the list that you will like comprehensively.
+It’s an internet browser that’s just as fast as Chrome but also has its own set of functions and features that guarantee exceptional performance and an unrivaled experience.
+Firefox has a very professional design, followed by a friendly user interface.
+The tab switching system is also highly regarded, as you always know which tab goes where, no matter how many of you open up.

 That is a feature that Google Chrome lacks, often getting people discombobulated when numerous tabs are open.
-Furthermore, Mozilla Firefox presents flexible options in customization and gives you advanced functions like a voice and video chat feature, combined with genuinely secure private browsing.
-There’s also a dedicated Reading Mode that eliminates distractions and gets rid of ads, which, as you can perceive, is highly convenient when trying to approach those news-style websites.
+Furthermore, Mozilla Firefox offers flexible customization options and gives you advanced functions like a voice and video chat feature combined with genuinely secure private browsing.
+There’s also a dedicated Reading Mode that eliminates distractions and removes ads, which, as you can perceive, is highly convenient when trying to approach those news-style websites.
 To install Firefox, type in the following command on the Linux Terminal.
-Nevertheless, this article does a whole better job of explaining Firefox’s other installation methods as well.
+Nevertheless, this article does a better job of explaining Firefox’s other installation methods.

 sudo apt install firefox-esr